ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_shared.rst

 Using shared resources in collections
 *************************************

 Although developing Ansible modules contained in collections is similar to developing standalone Ansible modules, you use shared resources like documentation fragments and module utilities differently in collections.
 You can use documentation fragments within and across collections.
 You can use optional module utilities to support multiple versions of ansible-core in your collection.
+Collections can also depend on other collections.

 .. contents::
    :local: